-5.1 The Further and Higher Education Act 1992 Section 52A (Duty to Safeguard Pupils Receiving Secondary Education) states:

-Where secondary education is provided to persons of compulsory school age by a further education corporation (college).
-The governing body of the corporation or institution shall secure that, except in such circumstances as may be prescribed by regulations, no education is provided to a person who has attained the age of nineteen years in a room in which any [persons of compulsory school age] are for the time being receiving secondary education.

-5.2 Where a 14-16 year old learner is placed or is planned to be placed in a class with a 19 or over year old learner with an EHCP, the Group Designated Lead for Safeguarding must be notified.
-The Group Designated Lead for Safeguarding will convene a panel immediately.
+- 5.1 The Further and Higher Education Act 1992 Section 52A (Duty to Safeguard Pupils Receiving Secondary Education) states: - Where secondary education is provided to persons of compulsory school age by a further education corporation (college).
+The governing body of the corporation or institution shall secure that, except in such circumstances as may be prescribed by regulations, no education is provided to a person who has attained the age of nineteen years in a room in which any [persons of compulsory school age] are for the time being receiving secondary education. - 5.2 Where a 14-16 year old learner is placed or is planned to be placed in a class with a 19 or over year old learner with an EHCP, the Safeguarding Lead must be notified.
+The Safeguarding Lead will convene a panel immediately.
 The panel will be made up of the Head of Department where the learners are based, the Head of Learner Support and/or The High Needs Manager.